What is net metering?

-With net metering, you get a full credit for excess electricity that you send into the grid.
+If you have net metering from your utility, you get a full credit for excess electricity that you send into the grid.
 “Full credit” means that for each kilowatt hour of excess electricity that you put into the grid, you get a credit equal to the retail rate of electricity.
-In other words, if you pay 12 cents for one kilowatt hour of grid electricity, the utility will credit you 12 cents when you put one kilowatt hour of solar electricity back into the grid.
+For example, if you pay 12 cents for one kilowatt hour of grid electricity, the utility will credit you 12 cents when you put one kilowatt hour of solar electricity back into the grid.

 To better understand why this is important, imagine an extreme scenario: you have a utility that not only does not have net metering, but pays zero compensation for electricity that you send into the grid.
 Also, you happen to be a vampire who sleeps during daylight hours and uses no electricity during the day.
 You’re only awake and doing your vampire activities after the sun has set.

-If this is your situation, having solar panels on your home still benefits society because you are contributing renewable energy to the grid, but you don’t get any financial compensation.
-You don’t get paid for the solar electricity you put into the grid, but pay for the electricity you use at night.
-Strictly as a financial investment, solar would be a bad deal for you.
+If this is your situation, solar panels will never pay for themselves because of the lack of credits for your excess electricity.
+You don’t get paid for the solar electricity you put into the grid, but do pay for the power you use at night.
+Your community still benefits because you are sending renewable energy to the grid, but strictly as a financial investment, solar would be a bad deal for you.

-People aren’t vampires, so the extreme case here would never actually happen (also because vampires aren’t real, you know) but it does illustrate how, in the absence of net metering, time-of-use suddenly becomes important.
+People aren’t vampires, so this extreme case would never actually happen (and also vampires aren’t real) but it does illustrate how, in the absence of net metering, time-of-use becomes important.